-The AD7328 is a successive approximation analog-to-digital converter built around two capacitive DACs.
+The AD7323 is a successive approximation ADC built around two capacitive DACs.
 Figure 23 and Figure 24 show simplified schematics of the ADC in single-ended mode during the acquisition and conversion phases, respectively.
 Figure 25 and Figure 26 show simplified schematics of the ADC in differential mode during acquisition and conversion phases, respectively.
 The ADC is composed of control logic, a SAR, and capacitive DACs.
 In Figure 23 (the acquisition phase), SW2 is closed and SW1 is in Position A, the comparator is held in a balanced condition, and the sampling capacitor array acquires the signal on the input.

 Figure 23.
-ADC Configuration During Acquisition Phase, Single-Ended Mode
+ADC Acquisition Phase (Single-Ended)